lindig/ocaml-style/README.md

 ### What not to Comment

 * Purpose of a local let binding - the name should tell it
-* Every line in function
+* Every line in a function

 ### Examples